Cock Fen Pumping Station

 It is owned and operated by the local drainage authority, the Upwell Internal Drainage Board (IDB).
 Although independent, the IDB nevertheless receives considerable administrative and enginering assistance from the Middle Level Commissioners.

-The station was built in 1975 and although efficient has little architectural interest.
-It was the first at this site and has a total output capacity of 2.04 cumecs (m3/sec) in order to drain parts of the IDB's eastern area that could no longer be drained to the north or west as previously.
+The station was built in 1975 and has little architectural interest.
+It was the first at this site and the two automatically controled diesel powered pumps have a total output capacity of 2.04 cumecs (m3/sec) to drain parts of the IDB's eastern area that could no longer be drained to the north or west as previously.

-The station is a hundred yards or so north of where a wind drainage mill is shown on the first edition 1" OS maps of the 1820s, and named as Dixon's Mill on the old Tithe Map of 1836-1850, but which became derelict many years ago and later demolished, although one or two courses of the base brickwork can still be seen.
+The station is a hundred yards or so north of where a wind drainage mill is shown on the first edition 1" OS maps of the 1820s, and named as Dixon's Mill on the old Tithe Map of 1836-1850.
+It became derelict many years ago and later demolished, although one or two courses of the base brickwork can still be seen.

-This side view gives some idea of the relative water levels.
-The Cross Drain is well below the bottom of the metal fence and the Old Bedford/ Counterdrain (to the left of the grassy bank) was about level with the pumphouse roof when this photo was taken.
+The side view below gives some idea of the relative water levels.
+The Cross Drain which carries water to the station is well below the bottom of the metal fence and the Old Bedford/ Counterdrain (to the left of the grassy bank) was about level with the pumphouse roof when this photo was taken.

 side view

-A thick carpet of algae in front of the intake grill on 3rd June 2010.
+2010, a thick carpet of algae in front of the intake grill

 Well, they certainly need one here, but the address is for somewhere else.